rarible/protocol/docs/ethereum/api/search-orders.md

+---
+title: Search Orders with Ethereum API
+description: The main requests for search orders in Rarible Protocol Ethereum API
+---

 # Search Orders

 The main requests for working with Orders refer to [order-controller](https://ethereum-api.rarible.org/v0.1/doc#tag/order-controller ).
 Let's look at the example of getOrdersAllByStatus.